waxbetty/Sushi-fork-1/readme.md

 }
 ```

-Take a look at [the power](https://www.nytimes.com/interactive/2019/01/07/nyregion/output-closing-brooklyn-memories.html) of `classList`.
-(Examine the images.)
+The map should appear and disappear when you click on the link.

 ### Moving the Toggle

-If we want to manipulate the display of other items based on the presence of the popover we need to add the showme class higher up in the DOM.
+If we want to manipulate the display of other items based on the presence of the popover we need to add the `showme` class higher up in the DOM.

 We'll go all the way to the top by adding the class on the body tag: